 July 30-August 2– Youth Geology Camp- As a part of the Mountain Science for Youth programs, the WMC and the Wrangell Institute for Science & Environment (WISE) are teaming up to offer the fourth annual Youth Geology Camp, for youth ages 12-18.
-Kids will explore and learn and explore natural formations and miling history on the banks of McCarthy Creek and the hillsides of Kennecott, learn wilderness and camping skills Contact email@example.com to learn more.
+Kids will explore and learn about natural formations, milling history, and wilderness camping on the banks of McCarthy Creek and the hillsides of Kennecott.
+Contact email@example.com to learn more.

 Friday, August 16- Tall Tales Storytelling Contest and Silent Auction: Our annual fall storytelling contest returns for 2019!
 Bring your best story (or most compelling lies) and join us for this entertaining evening showcasing the creativity of local residents and visitors at the New Golden Saloon.

 Saturday, August 31- McCarthy Half Marathon and 5 Mile Runs: Race starts at 2pm at Glacier View Campground (Mile 59 of the McCarthy Road).
 Followed by Spaghetti dinner and awards ceremony at the Old Hardware Store at 6pm. $30 per person registration; $15 under 16.
 Proceeds benefit the WMC.
 Register online or at the starting line from 12:45-1:45 pm.